Roout/acst/README.md

 1. To be used as template for testing different configurations

-2. Test interaction of multiply sockets (from client) with one server.
+2. Test interaction of multiply sockets (from single client) with one server.
-This is just a simplified test model for highload cup.

 ## Prerequisites

 - CMake 3.16+
-- gcc 9.2+
+- c++17 standard
 - boost.asio, boost.format (used 1.72.0 but can work with earlier versions)

+## Consist of

+- client
+- server
+- mock (implementation of mock async read/write stream.
+Planning to use for tests)

 ## Result